-Here’s why you should feel good about being a Development or Advancement professional: Development work helps people get to heaven.
+Here’s why you should feel good about being a Development or Advancement professional: Development work helps people get to their heavenly reward.

-If you watch the news, you see stories about the war between Russia and Ukraine, school shootings, gun control, the stock market, our continuing COVID-19 pandemic, not to mention unemployment, rising international tensions, war strategies, nuclear concerns, unrest in Syria, North Korea, Africa, flooding, wildfires, military attacks and technological attacks, and the list continues.
+If you watch the news, you see stories about the war between Russia and Ukraine, school shootings, gun control, the stock market, our continuing COVID-19 pandemic, not to mention unemployment, rising international tensions, war strategies, nuclear concerns, unrest in Iran, North Korea, Africa, flooding, wildfires, military attacks, school attacks, and technological attacks, and the list continues.
 There is certainly not a shortage of “bad news,” and media outlets know that “bad news” draws viewers and listeners, and the more memers of the audience there are, the more their advertising rates increase.
 Sadly, we’re all drawn to the news – just like slowing down on the interstate highway to take a look at the wreck in the opposite lane.
 The problem is that we focus on the problem, or, more correctly, problems.
-Hopefully, we say a prayer for those involved in the accident; hopefully we pray for the unemployed, those in harm’s way, and those who cause all this grief in the first place so that the Lord will touch their hearts and change them.
+Hopefully, we pray for those involved in the accident, the unemployed and underemployed, those in harm’s way, and those who cause all this grief in the first place so that the Lord will touch their hearts and change them.

 Unfortunately, preoccupation with depressing news then spills over into our own lives, making us assume that everyone is deeply and adversely affected by a global concerns and an economy that continues to be challenged.